-Aquamundo Sidemount BCD – New Release Oct 2013
+The Aquamundo Sidemount BCD

 The sidemount BCD is a complete system, designed on a minimalist harness that is ideal for tropical diving with multiple aluminum cylinders.
 The wing has approx 20lbs/9kgs buoyancy and is constructed of heavy-duty 1000-denier Cordura.

-I also used the system for several dives during the ANDI Advanced Sidemount Stage instructor course, in which it was put through it’s paces for some extreme restriction wreck penetrations.
+I also used the system for several dives during the ANDI Advanced Sidemount Stage instructor course, in which it was put through its paces for some extreme restriction wreck penetrations.
 The rig was very streamlined and offered a highly acceptable performance when squeezing through the smallest gaps.